SeoinBack/ML-HTVS-Li-SE/README.md

 Please note that in the “03_5_h_clustering.ipynb” Notebook, only a partial dataset was used due to limitations on data upload.

-For machine learning regressions, one can refer to ROOST github (https://github.com/CompRhys/roost).

 # Dependancy
 - Python3 3.8.5
 - Numpy 1.21.4